 Job description (as outlined in Annex A) will be posted on www.upwork.com.

-Participants who consent to participating in the experiment will be sent the link to the experiment.
+Participants who consent to participating in the experiment (and meet the inclusion criteria) will be hired and they will be sent the link to the experiment.
 Then the experiment will proceed as follows;

 Upon clicking a link, participant will be randomly assigned to one of the treatments.